havenstadrp/documentatie/docs/guide/jobs/ambulance.md

     Could be used for a revive spot/ped that charges money

-{% hint style="warning" %}
+!!! warning
     This event always removes a first aid kit from the source player

 ```lua